How to understand the principles of Ayurveda

 Governs movement and space in the body.
-It is the space/air element.
+It’s the space/air element.
 It controls the nervous system and supports the digestive tract.
 When Vata becomes imbalanced it usually shows as cold hands and feet, digestive problems, restlessness, joint problems, anxiety and worry.

 Governs the metabolism.
-It is a fire energy and regulates and controls the metabolism.
+It’s a fire energy and regulates and controls the metabolism.
 When Pita becomes imbalanced it might suffer from acid reflux, heat, skin problems, anger, aggressiveness, hair loss and inflammation.

 Has properties of earth and water.
 It governs the chest and lung area.
 When Kapha it out of balance is becomes heavy, moody, and lean towards emotional eating, weight gain, diabetes, allergies, asthma and mucus problems.